Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Simulation Studies

-We apply the proposed DJQE and two kernel-based methods \citep{kallus2018policy,colangelo2020double} to Scenario 1-4 with 20-dimensional covariates ($p=20$) and {$n\in \{50, 100,200,300\}$.
-For the DJQE, we set $m=n/10$ and select $\gamma \in \{0.1, 0.2, 0.3,0.4,0.5\} n^{0.4}$ based on five-fold cross-validation. {We find it extremely computationally intensive to compute the optimal bandwidth $h^*$ using \citet{kallus2018policy}'s method.
-For instance, it takes more than 48 hours to implement their method on a data with $n=50$.
-Thus, as suggested in \citet{kallus2018policy}, we first compute $h^*$ using data with sample size $n_0=50$.
-To accommodate data with different sample sizes $n$, we adjust $h^*$ by setting $h^*\{{n_0 / n}\}^{0.2}$.} To implement \citet{colangelo2020double}'s estimator, we consider a list of bandwidths, given by $h = c\sigma_A n^{-0.2}$ with $c \in \{0.5, 0.75 , 1.0, 1.5\}$ and $\sigma_A$ is the sample standard deviation of the action.
+We compare the proposed DJL method with three kernel-based methods \citep{kallus2018policy,colangelo2020double,su2020adaptive}.
+In our implementation, we set $\mathcal{Q}_{\mathcal{I}}$ to the class of multilayer perceptrons (MLP) for each $\mathcal{I}$.
+This is a commonly used architecture in deep learning \citep{farrell2021deep}.
+The optimization in \eqref{eqn:cost_cf} is solved via the MLP regressor implemented by \citet{SCIKit2011} using a stochastic gradient descent algorithm, with tuning parameters set to the default values. {In addition, we estimate the propensity score function using MLP as well.} We set $m=n/10$ to achieve a good balance between the absolute error and the computational cost (see Figure \ref{fig:add1} in Appendix \ref{add:exp_res} for details).
+The averaged computational time are summarized in Table \ref{table:add2} {with additional results under large sample sizes $n=1000 \sim10000$ in Table \ref{table:add_rebuttal}, in Appendix \ref{add:exp_res}}.
+Overall, it takes a few minutes (less than 1 min for $n=50$ and 14 mins for $n=300$) to implement DJL, whereas the runtime of \citet{kallus2018policy}'s method is 365 mins for sample size $n=50$ and over 48 hours for $n=300$.
+Thus, as suggested in \citet{kallus2018policy}, to implement their method, we first compute $h^*$ using data with sample size $n_0=50$.
+To accommodate data with different $n$, we adjust $h^*$ by setting $h^*\{{n_0 / n}\}^{0.2}$.
+To implement \citet{colangelo2020double}'s estimator, we consider a list of bandwidths suggested in their paper, given by $h = c\sigma_A n^{-0.2}$ with $c \in \{0.5, 0.75 , 1.0, 1.5\}$ and $\sigma_A$ is the standard deviation of the treatment.
 We then manually select the best bandwidth such that the resulting value estimator achieves the smallest mean squared error.
-The conditional mean value and generalized propensity score are fitted via the MLP regressor with 10 hidden layer and 10 neurons in each layer.
-The average estimated value and its standard deviation over 100 replicates are illustrated in Figure \ref{fig:simu} for different methods, with detailed values reported in Table \ref{table:1}.
+The kernel-based method (SLOPE) by \citet{su2020adaptive} adopted the Lepski's method for bandwidth selection.
+In their implementation, they used the IPW estimator to evaluate the value.
+For a fair comparison, we replace it with DR to make the resulting estimator more efficient.